 - Birthing ball - Some hospitals have a ball on hand, but you'll want to bring your own in case they don't have a spare one or don't have them at all.

-- Electronics - If you want music or surfing to take your mind off of labor, don't forget your MP3 or tablet.
+- Electronics - If you want music or surfing to take your mind off labor pains, don't forget your MP3 or tablet.

-- Reading materials - Labor can take hours, and it can be boring despite the pain.
+- Reading materials - Labor can take hours and can be boring despite the pain.
 Bringing a good book or entertaining magazine can help keep you distracted.